 Apple has dramatically increased the amount of data that it stores on Google’s cloud services, suggesting that its storage needs have grown faster than it can handle with its servers, the media reported.

-As of May, Apple was on track to spend about $300 million on Google cloud storage services in 2021, about a 50 percent increase year-over-year, reports The Information.
+Apple was on track to spend about $300 million on Google cloud storage services in 2021, about a 50 percent increase year-over-year, reports The Information.

 Back in November 2020, Apple increased the amount of user data it stored on Google services by about 470 petabytes, bringing the total amount of data it had on Google’s cloud to more than 8 exabytes.